Cooking With Denatured Alcohol

 How much denatured alcohol do I need?

-For shorter trips, I reuse a small, plastic water bottle to store my denatured alcohol.
-For longer trips or thru-hikes, I use a larger water bottle.
-Keep in mind that you do not have to fill these containers completely to the top if you really don't need that much fuel, and use whatever sized bottle that best suits your purposes.
+For shorter trips, I repurposed a small, plastic water bottle to store my denatured alcohol.
+For longer trips, I use a larger water bottle.
+Keep in mind that you do not have to fill these containers completely to the top if you really don’t need that much fuel so use whatever sized bottle that best suits your purposes.

-On my thru-hikes, I'll use a 20 oz. water bottle for my fuel which—when full—typically lasts me about two weeks, cooking one meal per day.
+On my thru-hikes, I’ll use a 20 oz. water bottle for my fuel which—when full—typically lasts me about two weeks, cooking one meal per day.
 Your results may vary.
-If you need to melt snow for water, you'll need a lot more fuel than you would normally carry for cooking purposes.
+I took about one month to thru-hike the Long Trail and decided to stretch my fuel by not resupplying it on the entire trip.
+I did cook meals every night, then snuffed out the flames and poured what was left back into the bottle—and I made it last for the entire one-month hike!
+If you need to melt snow for water, you’ll need a lot more fuel than you would normally carry for cooking purposes.

-Some people, because it looks so much like water, will slap on masking tape with a large X or somehow mark the bottle to indicate that it's not safe for drinking.
-I don't, but I never use the same kind of bottle for drinking water and for storing fuel so have never accidentally tried to drink denatured alcohol.
+Some people, because it looks so much like water, will slap on masking tape with a large X or somehow mark the bottle to indicate that it’s not safe for drinking.
+I don’t, but I never use the same kind of bottle for drinking water and for storing fuel so have never accidentally tried to drink denatured alcohol, but it is something to be weary of if your drinking bottle is similar in size and shape to your fuel bottle.
+Be sure not to store such bottles where someone might inadvertently take a swig of it thinking it’s water and keep it out of the reach of children.

 What if my stove burns sooty?